 Well, I hope you enjoyed the game.

-Don’t forget to practice some of the words you have learned – use them to make new friends – or even when you are playing a game yourself!
+Don’t forget to practice some of the words you have learned to talk about football– use them to make new friends – or even when you are playing a game yourself!

 I’ve told you who my favourite team are – so please tell me in the comments which team you support!